 Baked Sesame Soy Chicken Breasts

 This simple and flavorful sesame soy vinaigrette adds a wow factor to baked chicken.
-Served with sauteed broccoli and carrots over quinoa, this is an easy weeknight dinner you can feel good about!
-Featured in 2013, we updated the recipe to include carrots.
+Served with sauteed broccoli and carrots over quinoa, this is an easy weeknight dinner you can feel good about.
+This is a classic Cook Smarts meal that we featured most recently in 2020.

 - Broccoli - 10 oz, chopped